AbhiXverse/Solidity-journey/Day 03/Solidity Notes - Day 02.md

+[Solidity-journey /Day 02/Solidity Notes] - 02

- Contract Interface & Number Handling:
+ - Contract Interface & Number Handling:

      -  Interface are like a list of rules a contract must follow
      - They only define function names but don't include the actual code.
      - When compiled, they generate an ABI (Application Binary Interface), which helps other contract or apps interact with them.